 If you have a damaged subtalar joint and the damage was caused in an accident which was not your fault, you may have grounds for filing a personal injury compensation claim.
 To make a claim, you need to have had the accident within the last three years.
 You and your accident solicitor need to be able to prove that the accident or illness was caused by another person’s negligence.

 Accident Advice Helpline

 If you have been injured through no fault of your own within the past three years, you might be able to make a personal injury compensation claim.
 Here at Accident Advice Helpline, we have been helping people to win claims for personal injuries for more than a decade.
-We work with a team of expert solicitors in the field of personal injury compensation claims and are here to advise you.
-We work on a no win no fee* basis, which is good for you the consumer, as you don’t have to pay for our services immediately.
+We have a team of expert solicitors in the field of personal injury compensation claims who are here to advise you.
+We work on a no-win, no-fee* basis, which is good for you the consumer, as you don’t have to pay to start a claim.

 You can visit our website, and on our landing page you will find our 30-second test, which will estimate how much compensation you might receive for your injury, be it a damaged subtalar joint or any other injury or illness.

-If you wish to pursue a claim, why not call us now on one of our freephone numbers for expert advice regarding any possible claim you want to make?
+If you wish to pursue a claim, why not call us now on one of our numbers for expert advice regarding any possible claim you want to make?
 The numbers are 0800 689 0500 from a landline and 0333 500 0993 from a mobile.
-Call now, as our lines are always open.
+Call now.

 Date Published: 7th July 2013